kk4ead/tis-100/chapter04.md

 ## Optimzed for size: 427 cycles, 6 nodes, 40 instructions

 [Save file](save/33762.1.txt)

 Solution by [CaitSith2](https://github.com/CaitSith2).

-Works much like the optimized for speed solution, ecept that node 0 passes the value to node 1, node 1 passes its value, and node 0's value to node 2,  node 3 passes it value to node 2, and node 2 passes its value down, along with the values from nodes 0, 1, and 3.
+Works much like the optimized for speed solution, ecept that node 0 passes the value to node 1; node 1 passes its value and node 0's value to node 2; node 3 passes its value to node 2; and node 2 passes its value down, along with the values from nodes 0, 1, and 3.
 Node 6 then adds up the values and passes the result down.

 [Back](chapter03.md) - [Contents](README.md) - [Next](chapter05.md)